 What else is there to say?

 And besides, if it’s already a scam, what more do you really need to know?
-I think most people would prefer knowing what they can really trust & what works, so that being said, this is program I believe in 100%.
+I think most people would prefer knowing what they can really trust & what works, so that being said, this, the Wealthy Affiliate program is the one I believe in 100%.

 Funny question: Does it actually have anything to do with Excel?

-I doubt it.
 I just think the people behind the sites are running out of catchy names to use and since SO many of them already sound alike, with a few words mixed around here and there, to avoid suspicion, I guess they decided to name it something completely different.
-And this has been repeating itself for many years…
+And this has been repeating itself for many years.

 A skeptics question: Well you didn’t buy it, so how do you know this is a scam?